vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - Scotty which has an additional Ingress queue service limited to 15.
 - Mastodon does not want the scheduler service running more than once, so it only exists on Decker, limited to 15.

-The Ingress queue tends to be more demanding on CPU usage and because Decker is also responsible for backups, there is a small difference in the amount of processing done between the two in terms of Sidekiq, but not in overall utilization.
+The Ingress queue tends to be more demanding on CPU usage and because Decker is also responsible for backups, there is a small difference in the amount of processing done between the two in terms of Sidekiq.

 With the exception of scheduled tasks, the loss of one Sidekiq host or the other should not have any major impact on the ability of the instance to function.